Bag-of-Vectors Autoencoders for Unsupervised Conditional Text Generation: Emb2Emb with BoV-AEs

 \subsection{Generating Variable Sized Bags}

 The output bag is generated in an autoregressive manner.
 In the unsupervised case, it is not always clear how many vectors the bag should contain.
-However, due to the unsupervised nature, all information needed for computing the training loss $\mathcal{L}(\bov{X},\bov{Y})$ are also available at inference time.
-Hence, we can first generate some fixed maximum number $N$ of vectors autoregressively, and then determine the optimal bag by computing the minimal (inference-time) loss value, $\hat{\bov{X}} = \min\limits_{l = 1,...,N} \mathcal{L}(\bov{X}_{1:l}, \bov{Y})$.
+However, due to the unsupervised nature, all information needed for computing the (task-dependent) training loss $\mathcal{L}(\bov{\hat{X}},\bov{X})$ are also available at inference time.
+In this case, we can first generate some fixed maximum number $N$ of vectors autoregressively, and then determine the optimal bag by computing the minimal (inference-time) loss value, $\bov{X}^* = \min\limits_{l = 1,...,N} \mathcal{L}(\hat{\bov{X}}_{1:l}, \bov{X})$.
 This can be valuable for tasks where we do not have a good prior on the size of the target bag.
+During training, we minimize the loss locally at every step\ifthenelse{\boolean{short}} {.
+But we don't necessarily care about the loss at very small or big bags, so we might want to weight the steps as $\mathcal{L}^{\text{total}}(\hat{\bov{X}},\bov{X}) = \sum_{l = 1}^N \mathbf{w}_l \mathcal{L}(\hat{\bov{X}}_{1:l}, \bov{X})$.} {: